What happens to our recycling?

-is responsible for recycling rechargeable batteries, styrofoam and e-waste (including plastic, CRT glass, wires, printed circuit board and metal) to their respective elements.
+We carefully select recycling partners who are responsible for recycling rechargeable batteries, Styrofoam and e-waste (including plastic, CRT glass, wires, printed circuit board and metal) to their respective elements.

 - Styrofoam pieces are compressed into large bricks, which are sold as polystyrene for the manufacture of new products